If you’re choosing between Shimano Dura-Ace 9150 Di2 and SRAM Red eTap electronic groupsets, lucky you! Here’s how the two different systems compare.

 It’s worth pointing out that this is a one-time job.
 Unlike with mechanical shifting, you’ll probably never need to replace the cables.
 And if you’re buying a built up bike you don’t need to worry about the initial setup anyway.

-In contrast to eTap, Shimano Dura-Ace R9150 Di2 is highly customisable.
+Dura-Ace R9150 Di2 is also even more customisable than AXS, not least because there are more buttons to customise.
 By default, the left-hand shifter controls the front derailleur and the right-hand shifter controls the rear derailleur.
 Each has two buttons located behind the brake lever, one for upshifts and the other for downshifts, and another button hidden under the hood cover.

 You can set Di2 buttons to change the display on a Garmin Edge bike computer.
 Shimano invites third party manufacturers to come up with other uses for the buttons, which send commands via a private ANT+ protocol, so functionality could be increased in future.